 Guidance for Students and Recent Graduates

 The Careers & Employability Service (CES) provides advice and support for a wide range of issues relating to employability , careers, and postgraduate study options.
 We are also able to provide confidential advice to any student considering course change or transfer.
-Students can speak to an Employability Adviser at our careers clinics, held weekdays.
-Students can also access guidance online through our careers website.
+Students can speak to an Employability Adviser at our careers clinics, held on weekdays.
+Students can also access guidance online using My Bangor and our website.
 We would encourage you to refer your students to us, regardless of their year of study.
 Click here to see some questions you might like to ask your tutees when discussing their future plans/employability generally.

 Much careers information is now available online but we still maintain a small careers resource section containing a variety of material and resources, including information on graduate employer directories, career magazines, handouts on job search skills and career planning, careers reference books and DVDs.